XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/reliable-transaction-submission.md

 APIs may return provisional results based on the result of applying candidate transactions to the current, in-progress ledger.
 Applications must not confuse these with the final, *immutable*, results of a transaction.
 Immutable results are found only in validated ledgers.
 Applications may need to query the status of a transaction repeatedly, until the ledger containing the transaction results is validated.

 While applying transactions, `rippled` servers use the *last validated ledger*, a snapshot of the ledger state based on transactions the entire network has validated.
 The process of consensus and validation apply a set of new transactions to the last validated ledger in canonical order, resulting in a new validated ledger.
-This new validated ledger instance and the ones that preceded it form the ledger history.
+This new validated ledger version and the ones that preceded it form the ledger history.

-Each validated ledger instance has a sequence number, which is one greater than the sequence number of the preceding instance.
+Each validated ledger version has a ledger index, which is 1 greater than the ledger index of the previous ledger version.
 Each ledger also has an identifying hash value, which is uniquely determined from its contents.
-There may be many different versions of in-progress ledgers, which have the same sequence number but different hash values.
+There may be many different versions of in-progress ledgers, which have the same ledger index but different hash values.
 Only one version can ever be validated.

 Each validated ledger has a canonical order in which transactions apply.
 This order is deterministic based on the final transaction set of the ledger.
 In contrast, each `rippled` server's in-progress ledger is calculated incrementally, as transactions are received.
 The order in which transactions execute provisionally is usually not the same as the order in which transactions execute to build a new validated ledger.
 This is one reason why the provisional outcome of a transaction may be different than the final result.
 For example, a payment may achieve a different final exchange rate depending on whether it executes before or after another payment that would consume the same offer.